longdivision/longdivision.github.com/source/_posts/The-RFC822-Validation-Monster.md

 ---
-title: The RFC822 Validation Monster
+title: The RFC822 validation monster
 date: 2012-11-08 00:00:00
-tags:
+image: feature.jpg
 ---
 I recently saw the [RFC822 valid email address regex][1] again, raised on a [Hacker News post][2].
 It's enormous - too long to make any sense of.
 Here are the first 3 lines (of 82):